A Day trip from Dubrovnik to Mostar

 How to Get There?

-Now that the city is firmly on your radar, here are several ways to reach Mostar from Dubrovnik.
-There are no trains in this part of the Balkans.
+Now that the city is firmly on your radar, here are several ways to take a day trip from Dubrovnik to Mostar.

 Car – The drive to Mostar from Dubrovnik will only take around 2 hours and 15 minutes.
 However, there is often a long queue at the border.
 Be prepared to wait and make sure you plan your journey in advance.
 Some border crossings are busier than others at different times of the day.
 Don’t forget your passport (you’ll even get it stamped)!